Skip to content

 Quickstart Tutorial

 This adbridged set of instructions assumes you are an experienced MailOps administrator looking for the basic commands needed for an install.
+This tutorial will not result in a production-ready install.
 More detailed instructions are in the next section of the tutorial.
 This tutorial is not intended to be a replacement for reading the full documentation, but rather will show how to install and configure KumoMTA for a specific environment and serve as a basis to your own unique deployment.

 1. Provision an AWS t2.xlarge (or larger) instance (or any physical or virtual server with at least 4 CPUs, 16Gb RAM, 300Gb Hard Drive).